🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | Experience (E) | Does the author entity have documented, first-hand experience with this topic?
 Not claimed — actually documented and verifiable. | Author bio pages with real career history.
 Case studies with real data and outcomes.
 Dated, specific experience claims that can be traced back. | HIGH |

 | Expertise (E) | Is this person or brand entity visibly connected to a recognised domain of knowledge? | Person schema with educational credentials.
 An author page with a publication history.
-Content that covers a domain systematically over time, not just occasionally. | HIGH |
+Content that covers a domain systematically over time. | HIGH |

 | Authoritativeness (A) | Do other trusted entities recognise this brand or person as authoritative?
-Independent citations, backlinks, and mentions from credible sources answer this — not self-declarations. | Earn coverage in industry publications.
+Independent citations — not self-declarations — answer this. | Earn coverage in industry publications through digital PR and link building.
 Produce original data that other credible sources cite.
 Get listed in authoritative databases relevant to your sector. | HIGH |

 | Trustworthiness (T) | Is the entity's information accurate and consistent across every source where it appears?
 This is the dimension that entity SEO work most directly addresses. | Consistent entity data across all platforms.
 Accurate, current Wikidata entry.
 HTTPS.
 Clear authorship attribution.
 Regular checks for data drift across external profiles. | CRITICAL |

+author property in Article schema pointing to the Person entity URL — not just a name string in the byline text.
 Google's March 2024 Knowledge Graph update made the connection between entities and E-E-A-T explicit: Person entities with E-E-A-T-friendly roles — writers, researchers, academics, journalists — increased by 38%.
-Google is actively building the infrastructure to associate credibility with specific people, not just domains.
-Source: Kalicube / Search Engine Land, May 2024.
+Source: Kalicube / Search Engine Land, May 2024.13b.
+YMYL Categories and Negative E-E-A-T Signals

 E-E-A-T scrutiny is not uniform across the web.
 Google's Quality Raters' Guidelines apply a materially higher threshold to YMYL content — Your Money or Your Life — any topic where inaccurate, low-quality, or misleading information could directly harm a reader's health, finances, safety, or major life decisions.
-Understanding both where YMYL applies and what actively suppresses E-E-A-T is as important as building the signals up.

 | YMYL Category | Examples | E-E-A-T Requirement |